All Episodes

 And the fact that the Russians were doing this was not an obsession.

-I uh this was not a secret running up to the election.
+This was not a secret running up to the election.

-Philip Haney is a founding member of the Department of Homeland Security and author of the book, See Something Say Nothing.
+Philip Haney is a founding member of the Department of Homeland Security and author of the book, See Something, Say Nothing.

-Guys, I'll I'll start with you, Rich Higgins.
+Guys, I'll start with you, Rich Higgins.

 I mean, Julian Assange cannot be any more clear.